-When the language setting of the display is changed, the system will ask whether the announcement language of the Mobile Phone Portal should also be changed - see Infotainment system manual.
+In systems with voice output, when the language setting of the display is changed the system will ask whether the announcement language should also be changed - see Infotainment system manual.

 Setting units of measure

 Select menu item Units from the Settings menu.